 Sulphur Mountain Hike Highlights

 The Sulphur Mountain trailhead is at the NW end of the Banff Upper Hot Springs parking lot.
-The parking lot for the Banff Gondola is below this parking lot.
+The parking lot for the Banff Gondola (one of four sightseeing gondolas in Banff National Park) is below this parking lot.

 The hike up Sulphur Mountain begins very steep on a gravel trail wide enough for a vehicle.
 Don’t let this steep section scare you, the majority of the Sulphur Mountain hike is much less steep.